University of Bedfordshire

-The University of Bedfordshire has around 20,000 students from over 100 countries, with around 40 academic partners, both in the UK and overseas, to deliver a range of course from foundation degrees to doctorates.
+The university has around 20,000 students from over 100 countries, with around 40 academic partners, both in the UK and overseas, to deliver a range of course from foundation degrees to doctorates.
 More than 40% of its student population come from families with no history of participation in higher education.
 Around 70% are mature returners to education and over half are from black or ethnic minority backgrounds.

-Appointed in 2020, the current Vice Chancellor is Rebecca Bunting.
-On 27 August 2025, she announced in an email to staff that she would be retiring in December 2025.
-The current Chancellor of the University of Bedfordshire is Sarfraz Manzoor, who was appointed in 2023.
+The current Chancellor is British journalist and author Sarfraz Manzoor.

 History

 The University of Luton had its roots in the Luton Modern School, which was established in 1908 and the Luton Modern School and Technical Institute which opened in 1937.
 This became Luton College of Higher Education following the merger of Luton College of Technology and Putteridge Bury College of Education, in 1976.
 It obtained university status in 1993.

 The Bedford campus of De Montfort University was originally part of the Bedford College of Higher Education, which stemmed from Bedford Teacher Training College, founded in 1882, and Bedford Physical Training College, founded in 1903.
 The university was created by the merger of the University of Luton and the Bedford campus of De Montfort University in August 2006, following approval by the Privy Council.